CarbonLDP/carbonldp-js-sdk/doc/README.md

 **Extends:** [Carbon.Errors.AbstractError](#Carbon-Errors-AbstractError)

-> Error class that indicates an illegal argument was provided to in a function
+> Error class to indicate that a different argument of the expected was provided.